PMBIA LEVEL 3

 - PMBI courses require minimum numbers to run and while most courses do run, some do not.
 It is therefore very important you do not make any travel arrangements until the course is confirmed to be happening.
 Simply registering for a course is not a confirmation that the course will ultimately run.

 - Be ready to ride every day of the course, regardless of the weather; be sure to dress appropriately for conditions and bring spare clothes as required.
 The course will not be canceled due to rain or hot/cold weather.
 Only severe weather conditions such as heavy rain (which damages the trails), heavy snow, lightning storms or extreme heat, may result in a course being rescheduled.

 To view our Booking & Cancellation Policy, please click here: pmbia.org/policies

 - Please be punctual and arrive ready to listen, learn and ride!
 Plan your journey to the course location and if in doubt, take extra time to avoid being late.
 We will take up to an hour for lunch each day, between approximately 12pm – 1pm.
 Please bring food or money for food, depending on course location.
 Days typically finish between 4-5pm.

-- For courses in lift-accessed, downhill bike parks (lift up, ride down):
+- AIR Instructor Courses in lift accessed downhill bike parks (lift up, ride down):

-The Level 3 course includes riding on green, blue, black, and double black mountain bike trails, with tabletop jumps and drops.
-We, therefore, recommend participants are comfortable riding at this level and over these features, before attending the course.
-The PMBIA recommends a good working downhill or modern “Enduro” bike, with 6+ inches of suspension front and rear, quality disc brakes (200mm rotors) with downhill or enduro casing tires & inserts; to help avoid pinch flats associated with harder terrain and higher speeds in bike parks.
+The AIR Instructor Course includes riding on green, blue and black, mountain bike trails, with tabletop jumps and drops.
+We therefore recommend participants are comfortable riding at this level and over these features, before attending the course.
+The PMBIA recommends a good working downhill or modern “Enduro” bike, with approximately 125 – 160mm (5 – 6 inches) of suspension front and rear, quality disc brakes (180 or 200mm rotors) with downhill or enduro casing tires; to help avoid pinch flats associated with harder terrain and higher speeds in bike parks.